ericdc1/Dapper.SimpleCRUD/README.md

 Finally, I wanted the table name to match the class name by default but allow overriding with an attribute.

-This extension adds the following 7 helpers:
+This extension adds the following 8 helpers:

 - Get(id) - gets one record based on the primary key
 - GetList<Type>() - gets list of records all records from a table
 - GetList<Type>(anonymous object for where clause) - gets list of all records matching the where options
+- GetList<Type>(string for where clause) - gets list of all records matching the where clause
 - Insert<Type>(entity) - Inserts a record and returns the new primary key
 - Update<Type>(entity) - Updates a record
 - Delete<Type>(id) - Deletes a record based on primary key
 - Delete(entity) - Deletes a record based on the typed entity

-For projects targeting .NET 4.5 or later, the following 7 helpers exist for async operations:
+For projects targeting .NET 4.5 or later, the following 8 helpers exist for async operations:

 - GetAsync(id) - gets one record based on the primary key
 - GetListAsync<Type>() - gets list of records all records from a table
 - GetListAsync<Type>(anonymous object for where clause) - gets list of all records matching the where options
+- GetListAsync<Type>(string for where clause) - gets list of all records matching the where clause
 - InsertAsync<Type>(entity) - Inserts a record and returns the new primary key
 - UpdateAsync<Type>(entity) - Updates a record
 - DeleteAsync<Type>(id) - Deletes a record based on primary key